 Forest school takes place weekly in Reception during Autumn 2, Spring and Summer terms and is an excellent opportunity to give the children the chance to consolidate their learning in a completely different environment.
-Children are given the chance to initiate their own activities with natural resources, learn how to follow rules and manage their own risk, develop self -confidence, independence and resilience, observe seasonal changes and how to look after wildlife.
+Children are given the chance to initiate their own activities with natural resources, learn how to follow rules and manage their own risk, develop self -confidence, independence and resilience, and observe seasonal changes.
+They learn how to look after each other, themselves and the wildlife within their natural habitat.